Evobis/PowerShell/README.md

 ## Installation/Getting started

 > [!IMPORTANT]
 > This module is designed to be run with PowerShell 7.x and above, and **WILL NOT** work with Windows PowerShell.
+>
+> The latest version of PowerShell can be downloaded from [here](https://aka.ms/powershell-release?tag=stable).

 The solution isn't a "module" in the sense that you don't install it on your machine.
 Instead you just run it from the repository, when needed, and then it's only available in the current session.